Zalaki: Agriculture

 The village mainly grows sugarcane, grapes, pomegranates, maize, and sorghum (jawar), as well as small area of lemon, onion, and turmeric etc. Irrigation via water canals, bore-wells and open wells.

 Literacy Rate

 The village literacy rate is about 66.37%.
 Males has 76.37% and Female has 55.63% of literacy.

 Politics

-Village is comes under Indi Assembly Constituency and Vijayapur Parliamentary Constituency.
+Zalaki comes under Indi Assembly Constituency and Vijayapur Parliamentary Constituency.